Skip to main content

 This June, the British Educational Research Association (BERA) held their 2nd Annual Early Career Researcher (ECR) Conference in Leeds.
 Unlike their main conference, the aim of this event is not for ECR’s to present their research, but to celebrate and reflect on their journey as researchers.

 The theme of the conference was ‘At Crossroads of Becoming’, with ECR’s invited to present their own interpretation of this.
 The conference website talked of ‘ontological dimensions’ and a ‘transformation of the self’ in relation to the conference theme.
-Although these were not concepts I knew much (if anything) about or had considered so far in my PhD journey, but I thought this would be a good opportunity to challenge myself and explore events outside my comfort zone.
+These were not concepts I knew much (if anything) about or had considered so far in my PhD journey, but I thought this would be a good opportunity to challenge myself and explore events outside my comfort zone.

 So, I submitted an abstract and to my surprise ended up with a 15-minute slot to present my ECR journey.